Eastown, Grand Rapids

-Eastown is a 70 square block district in Grand Rapids, Michigan.
+Eastown is a 70 square block neighborhood in Grand Rapids, Michigan.
+The population per the 2020 U.S. Census is 4,580.

 Described sometimes as the Greenwich Village of Grand Rapids, it is considered a liberal oasis in a generally conservative area.

 Today a walkable mixed-use neighborhood, Eastown began as a streetcar commuter suburb, midway between downtown Grand Rapids and the resort area of Reeds Lake.
 Eastown has an active community association, business association, and neighborhood newsletter.

 Located between the affluent suburb of East Grand Rapids and the area of Grand Rapids formerly redlined for African Americans, Eastown has a majority-white, but racially mixed population.

 Places of interest

 The city's Wilcox Park includes a playground, splash pad, basketball and tennis courts, a pavilion, hammock stands, and grass and wooded areas.
 Coldbrook Creek connects the park to the Aquinas College campus.
+Eastown is also home to Yesterdog, a popular hot dog restaurant that has been in operation since 1976.